Tountoun/reactive-api/README.md

 3. Install dependencies by running `mvn clean install`

-4. Set up the database using docker compose
+4. Set up the database using docker compose.
-In the project directory, run in the terminal: `docker compose up -d`
+In the project directory, run in the terminal: `docker-compose up -d`

 5. Run the project